bloc97/Anime4K/README.md

 Counting since `2021-09-19T16:02:06Z` (ISO 8601)

 ## Projects that use Anime4K
+ - https://github.com/Blinue/Magpie (General-purpose real-time upscaler for any program/game running on Windows 10)

-*Note that they might be using an outdated version of Anime4K.
+*Note that the following might be using an outdated version of Anime4K.
 There have been significant quality improvements since v3.*
  - https://github.com/yeataro/TD-Anime4K (Anime4K for TouchDesigner)
  - https://github.com/keijiro/UnityAnime4K (Anime4K for Unity)
  - https://github.com/net2cn/Anime4KSharp (Anime4K Re-Implemented in C#)